gbaeke/quick-guides/fluxv2/README.md

 git status # should show you are up-to date

 # let's speed things up; the flux configuration created a git source that points to our repo
-# the source is in the cluster-config folder
+# the source is in the cluster-config folder; by reconciling the git source with the command
+# Flux pulls in the repo faster; the ./infra folder will be known
 flux reconcile source git cluster-config -n cluster-config flux reconcile kustomization cluster-config-infra -n cluster-config